Deepakjoshi1999/Ecommerce-sales-analysis/README.md

 In this project, we have analyzed an Indian E-commerce store dataset.
 Data include the category, Sub-category, Quantity, and Profit.
 This Dashboard is helpful for the management to analyze in which region, category, or sub-category they should focus more on increasing the YOY profit margin.
 # Valuable Insights
 Year 2014 the western region (California) and customer segment had the best sales and profit in comparison to all years.
-Shows top 5 categories and sub-category.
+Shows top 5 categories and sub-categories.
+California made the highest sales of all states by $50.8k.
+In the Technology Category Copier is the best-performing product.